browserengineering/book/book/scripts.md

 *Script-added scripts and style sheets*: the `innerHTML` API could cause `<script>` or `<link>`  elements to be added to the document, but currently our browser does not load them when this happens.
-Implement this behavior.
+Fix this.
 Likewise, when a `<link>` element is removed from the document, its style sheet should be removed from the global list; implement that as well.^[Note that, unlike a style sheet, a removed `<script>`'s evaluated code still exists